 Frankston City

-Through a valuable and ongoing partnership with Sculpture by the Sea, Frankston City has recently installed five sculptures.
+Through a valuable and ongoing partnership with Sculpture by the Sea, Frankston City Council has recently installed new works to add to a growing outdoor public art collection established to connect Frankston to the world.
 Frankston is a southern bayside suburb of Melbourne on the eastern shore of Port Phillip and enjoys views looking towards Melbourne City.

 • Ayad Alqaragholli, ‘Marsh Boat’